It’s time for a broad smile. Your RoadLoans approval means you now have a big advantage as you move onto buying your next car.

 Your next step is to download and print your loan packet, gather the required supporting documents, and visit the preferred dealership located nearby.
 You’ll find details of your dealership within your loan papers.
 Alternatively, you can use our dealer locator to find another.
 We work with 14,000 auto dealers nationwide that are able to show our customers select, high-quality cars meeting our standards for age, mileage and financing.
 Once you’ve chosen the model and agreed the price, RoadLoans will work with the dealership to finalize the paperwork.

-Before you visit the dealership, however, there are some important, additional steps to consider – whether you get your car loan through RoadLoans or someone else, and whether you are shopping for a new car or a used car.
+Before visiting a dealership, however, there are some important additional steps to consider; whether you get your loan through RoadLoans or someone else, and whether you’re shopping for a new or used vehicle.

-Fourth, negotiate the deal.
-Consider starting at the invoice price – which is what the dealer paid for the vehicle – not the manufacturer’s suggested retail price (MSRP), also known as the sticker price, which you’ll find on the window label of the car.
-The dealer may be willing to negotiate a price between the two.
+Prepare to negotiate – Once you’ve found your car you can negotiate with the dealership on its sale price.
+If you already know the type of vehicle you want, look up its market value before you go to help your negotiations.
+When you’re at the dealership, consider starting at the invoice price – which is what the dealer paid for the vehicle – rather than the manufacturer’s suggested retail price, which will be displayed on the window sticker.
+The dealership may be willing to negotiate a price between the two.

 Applying is easy and takes just a few minutes.
 Complete our short online application by entering some basic information, and get a decision in seconds.
 We accept applications from consumers with a broad range of credit, including bad credit.*